 This Is England (2006) by Shane Meadows

-It was after I watched This Is England that I’ve realised how much the TV show Skins were inspired by this amazing coming of age british drama that tells the story of Shaun, a suburban kid from England that is bullied at school and ends up being friends of a gang of skinheads.
+It was after I watched This Is England that I’ve realized how much the TV show Skins were inspired by this amazing coming of age British drama that tells the story of Shaun, a suburban kid from England that is bullied at school and ends up being friends of a gang of skinheads.
 Their gang, however, separates into two when an old friend comes out of prison with radical ideas about nationalism.
 Easily influenced, Shaun takes the side of the nationalist and discover the true meaning of friendship.
-Celebrating more the skinhead culture and the british youth than discussing any political opinion, This Is England is probably one of the best films about teenagers with shaved heads that ended up having several sequels as a TV show.
+Celebrating more the skinhead culture and the British youth than discussing any political opinion, This Is England is probably one of the best films about teenagers with shaved heads that ended up having several sequels as a TV show.

 Made In Britain (1982) by Alan Clark

-Tim Roth debut as an actor happens in Made in Britain, where he starts as Trevor, a young skinhead that is sent to an educational program after he admits he is not sorry for the crimes he committed, such as not going to school and robbery.
+Tim Roth debut as an actor happens in Made in Britain, where he stars as Trevor, a young skinhead that is sent to an educational program after he admits he is not sorry for the crimes he committed, such as not going to school and robbery.
 Expecting that the young man finds a job through this program, Trevor shows that he is not willing to collaborate, creating chaos and doing everything in his power to ruin people’s lives.
 Alan Clarke creates almost a study of chaos by creating a violet character whose joy is to bring hell to all people around him.
 Trevor’s motives are never explained and his storyline is never concluded, creating an interesting study of society and what is right and what is wrong.

 No Skin Off My Ass (1991) by Bruce LaBruce

-Considered Kurt Cobain’s favourite movie, No Skin Off My Ass is Bruce LaBruce director’s debut; an experimental underground homoerotic movie inspired by Nick Knight’s Skinhead book.
-The absurd story is about a gay hairdresser who falls in love for a skinhead that he meets on the street.
+Considered Kurt Cobain’s favorite movie, No Skin Off My Ass is Bruce LaBruce director’s debut; an experimental underground homoerotic movie inspired by Nick Knight’s Skinhead book.
+The absurd story is about a gay hairdresser who falls in love with a skinhead that he meets on the street.
 He then decides to invite him for a bath while the skinhead’s sister looks for him to make a movie.
 Without an actual plot, No Skin Off My Ass is almost a Bruce LaBruce dream-like interpretation of his gay desires for skinheads, featuring a lot of beautiful avant-garde nude scenes and a great soundtrack.
 A must watch!

 Meantime (1984) by Mike Leigh